arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 $ apt install arangodb=3.3.8
 ```

-(`apt-get` on older versions) if you've added the ArangoDB repository.
+(`apt-get` on older versions) if you have added the ArangoDB repository.
 Or
 install a specific package using

 ```
 $ dpkg -i arangodb3-3.3.8-1_amd64.deb
 ```

-after you've downloaded the file.
-See https://download.arangodb.com/.
+after you have downloaded the corresponding file from https://download.arangodb.com/.

-### Stop standalone instance
+#### Stop the Standalone Instance

 As the package will have started the standalone instance, you might want to
 stop it now.
-Otherwise it might block a port for the starter.
+Otherwise it might block a port for the Starter.

 ```
 $ service arangodb3 stop